keu/docs/learn/marquez.md

 You might want to make adjustments to these DAGs if you are working with different source tables, or if your Postgres connection id is not `postgres_default`.

-## Step 6: Run your DAGs and view lineage data
+## Step 6: Run your DAGs and view lineage metadata

-You can trace the data through the DAGs you created in Step 5 by viewing their lineage data in Marquez.
+You can trace the data through the DAGs you created in Step 5 by viewing their lineage metadata in Marquez.

 1. Run the `lineage-combine-postgres` DAG.